olasadek/EchoWear/README.md

 ---

 *⚠️ Disclaimer: This project is a prototype for research and educational purposes.
-It is not intended for medical or safety-critical use.
-Always ensure proper safety measures when testing navigation systems.*
+It is not intended for medical or safety-critical use.*
 *In honor of DR. Ammar Mohanna and his invaluable contributions to the AI community.*